 Rooting Xiaomi Mi 9 and fixing Google Pay

 Before you dive deeper, I take no responsibility for your actions.
-The process worked on 20 Aug 2019, but do additional research and take care when following the steps – while the process isn’t as risky as it used to be, you can brick your device if you are not careful.
+The process worked on 06 Aug 2020 (Android 9 and Android 10, Android 11), but do additional research and take care when following the steps – while the process isn’t as risky as it used to be, you can brick your device if you are not careful.

 Now, that you are warned, I will name things we will do to Xiaomi Mi 9.
 I will also fix the notification issue mentioned in my review.

 My Xiaomi Mi 9

 The model I have is Xiaomi Mi 9 64GB, (CEPHEUS) Global Version shipped with Android 9 and MIUI 10 (V10.2.13.0.PFAMIXM).
 I successfully rooted my phone with MiUI10, MiUI11 & MiUI12.

 Due to the issue with disappearing notifications, I will switch from the Stable Version and Load the Developer version where the notification issue has been fixed.
 If your Xiaomi Mi9 is not affected by this, or the issue has been fixed, you can skip this step.